General controls

 • Apart from software components, the supply chain for AI can also include data and models which may have been poisoned, which is why data provenance and model management are central in AI supply chain management.

-• Running big data/AI technology-specific static analysis rules (e.g the typical mistake of creating a new dataframe in Python without assigning it to a new one)
+• Run static analysis rules specific to big data/AI technology (e.g., the typical mistake of creating a new dataframe in Python without assigning it to a new one)

-• Running maintainability analysis on code, as data and model engineering code is typically hindered by code quality issues
+• Run maintainability analysis on code, as data and model engineering code is typically hindered by code quality issues

-• Security tests (e.g. data poisoning payloads, prompt injection payloads, adversarial robustness testing)
+• Run security tests (e.g. data poisoning payloads, prompt injection payloads, adversarial robustness testing).
+See the testing section.

-• Continual automated validation of the model, including discrimination bias measurement and the detection of staleness: the input space changing over time, causing the training set to get out of date
+• Run continual automated validation of the model, including discrimination bias measurement and the detection of staleness: the input space changing over time, causing the training set to get out of date

 Depending on risk analysis, certain threats may require specific practices in the development lifecycle.
 These threats and controls are covered elsewhere in this document.